 Directory of Global Health Advocacy Groups

 We encourage you to peruse this list of issue specific groups and connect with the listed contact if you are interested in learning more or participating.
 Please note that each group may have its own requirements for participation.
+In general, most groups are open to individuals working for NGOs, academia, or think tanks.

 A working group focused on nutrition advocacy for mothers and children in the 1,000 days between a woman’s pregnancy and her child’s 2nd birthday when better nutrition can have a life-changing impact on a child’s future and help break the cycle of poverty.